KevinWhy/Assessment1/README.md

 Since it's case-insensitive, "milk" or "mILk" will work as well.

 ## Angular GUI
-Uses the Github Issues API to display all the issues in the [Angular Github repo](https://github.com/angular/angular).
+Uses the Github Issues API to display all the issues in the [Angular Github repo](https://github.com/angular/angular) that were updated in the last 7 days.